-Capital expenditures on a cash basis (in millions) for the three month periods ended June 30, 2014 and 2013 were \$7.1 and \$18.3, respectively, and for the six month periods ended June 30, 2014 and 2013 were \$31.9 and \$42.5, respectively.
+Capital expenditures on a cash basis (in millions) for the three month period ended September 30, 2013 were \$24.7 million, and for the nine month periods ended September 30, 2014 and 2013 were \$31.9 million and \$67.2 million, respectively.

 We and Washington Prime entered into property management and transitional services agreements in connection with the spin-off whereby we will provide certain services to Washington Prime and its properties.
-Pursuant to the terms of the property management agreements, we will manage, lease, and maintain Washington Prime's mall properties under the direction of Washington Prime.
-In exchange, Washington Prime will pay us annual fixed rate property management fees ranging from 2.5% to 4.0% of base minimum and percentage rents, will reimburse us for direct out-of-pocket costs and expenses and will also pay us separate fees for leasing and development services provided by us.
+Pursuant to the terms of the property management agreements, we manage, lease, and maintain Washington Prime's mall properties under the direction of Washington Prime.
+In exchange, Washington Prime pays us annual fixed rate property management fees ranging from 2.5% to 4.0% of base minimum and percentage rents, reimburses us for direct out-of-pocket costs and expenses and also pays us separate fees for any leasing and development services we provide.
 The property management agreements have an initial term of two years with automatic one year renewals unless terminated.
-Either party may terminate the property management agreement on or after the two-year anniversary of the spin-off upon 180 days prior written notice.
+Either party may terminate the property management agreements on or after the two-year anniversary of the spin-off upon 180 days prior written notice.

-We will also provide certain support services to the Washington Prime strip centers and certain of its central functions that will enable Washington Prime to establish its stand-alone processes for various activities that were previously provided by us and does not constitute significant continuing support of Washington Prime's operations.
+We also provide certain support services to the Washington Prime strip centers and certain of its central functions to assist Washington Prime as it establishes its stand-alone processes for various activities that were previously provided by us and does not constitute significant continuing support of Washington Prime's operations.
 These services include assistance in the areas of information technology, treasury and financial management, payroll, lease administration, taxation and procurement.
-The charges for such services are intended to allow us to recover the costs of providing these services.
+The charges for such services are intended to allow us to recover costs of providing these services.
 The transition services agreement will terminate no later than two years following the date of the spin-off subject to a minimum notice period equal to the shorter of 180 days or one-half of the original service period.